codeforsanjose/calidrought-legacy/doc/apiary.md

             }
         ]

-### Create a New Reservoir [POST]
+### Create a New Station [POST]

 You may create your own question using this action.
-It takes a JSON object containing a reservoir and attributes for that reservoir.
+It takes a JSON object containing a station and attributes for that station.

 + stationID
 + elevation